London designers trawl Americana, tropical themes

 Tie-dyed rainbow leather pieces, jacquard separates and floaty floral dresses edged with lace made up the collection at Henry Holland.

-The colourful collection also featured frilly details on cropped tops and dresses, gem embellishments and knitted separates.
+The colorful collection also featured frilly details on cropped tops and dresses, gem embellishments and knitted separates.

-Designer Daniella Helayel finished the day with an exciting tropical display of sleek dresses at Issa London, a favourite brand of the Duchess of Cambridge, Kate Middleton.
+Designer Daniella Helayel finished the day with an exciting tropical display of sleek dresses at Issa London, a favorite brand of the Duchess of Cambridge, Kate Middleton.

 Inspired by the Garden of Eden, models sported freshly cut orchids in their hair which was twisted into elaborate styles.